mcandre/cheatsheets/lucene.md

 ## Intersect

-Remember to explicitly AND terms together:
+Most of the time, you will want to remember to explicitly AND terms together:

 ```
 cats AND dogs